tomvisions/assessment/README.md

 ## Deploy to Staging

+This would deploy using ECS Deploy.
+Ran out of time to build this properly.

 This would be the blue environment.
 Testing out the blue environment to make sure everything working as expected.

 ## Deploy to Production

 Once things are checked and good to go, make the switch, and make the latest container go live on production.